Carina State School 25th Annual Mother’s Day Flower Stall

-On the Mothers Day weekend for the last 25 years, parents at Carina State School have been busy bunching up flowers for their annual flower stall.
+For the last 25 years, parents at Carina State School have been busy spending their Mothers’ Day weekend bunching up flowers for their annual Mother’s Day flower stall.

 Located on a busy road, this small state school of only 250 families has become an institution for locals looking to buy flowers for Mothers Day.

 On the Thursday before Mother’s Day, the flowers arrive from the wholesaler.
 On the Friday, an army of volunteers works on their basketball court to create the bunches, which are then moved to a position near the carpark on the main road, set up with marquees and a large electronic sign that they hire to broadcast their message.

 They sell bunches at three different price points – $15, $25 and $35, as well as potted flowers.
 They create approximately 600 bunches of the $15 variety and 200 each priced at $25 and $35.

 I spoke with Daisy (perfect name!) who organised this year’s flower stall.

 We ended up raising $13,909 which is in line with our previous two years of $15,000 in 2015 and $11,000 in 2014.
 We’re very pleased with the result and happy with the size of the stall as it means we can be home with our families before lunch time on Sunday.Overall we sold over 1,000 bunches of flowers and 230 pot plants.

 How do you keep volunteers engaged?